Horner syndromeOculosympathetic paresis

 Horner syndrome is a rare condition that affects the nerves to the eye and face.

-- Injury to one of the main arteries to the brain (carotid artery)
+- Injury to the carotid artery, one of the main arteries to the brain

 - Tumor in the top of the lung

-Rarely, Horner syndrome may be present at birth (congenital).
+In rare cases, Horner syndrome is present at birth.
 The condition may occur with a lack of color (pigmentation) of the iris (colored part of the eye).

 - Decreased sweating on the affected side of the face